Alice Hawthorn, Nun Monkton

 A good looking pub in a golden village, the Alice Hawthorn (named after a famous race horse) has really got into its stride since John and Claire Topham, they of the General Tarleton, took over in 2013.

 The duck pond, village green, maypole and a collection of mellow brick houses is all you could wish of a textbook village with a pub at its heart.
 The burnished interior (if a bit self-conscious) of log fires, candles, mirrors and sparkling glassware signals it’s not your regular village inn.
 The flagged floors are dressed in Turkish rugs, the furniture has an aged patina and the textiles are (I’m guessing) Abraham Moon’s beautiful Yorkshire tartan.
+New bedrooms have been added in recent years, beautifully designed and fitted out.
 The Alice Hawthorn just glows.

 To finish there is plum crumble and custard, chocolate fondant, sticky toffee pud, Yorkshire rhubarb or Yorkshire cheeseboard.
 Coffee comes with an exquisite little lemon and almond fiand, all of which confirms Alice Hawthorn as a front-runner from start to finish.